 - Stir and add the cubed paneer and cream.

-- Mix gently and switch off heat.
+- Mix gently and turn off heat.

 - Add the kewra water and stir.
 You can even add rose water.

 - Garnish Shahi Paneer with some coriander leaves or mint leaves or a few saffron strands.
-Serve the Mughlai Shahi Paneer with cumin rice or roti, naan or paratha.
+Serve the Shahi Paneer with cumin rice or roti, naan or paratha.

 Video